The UK and Ireland’s best pilgrimage routes to walk this year

 Not every pilgrimage route requires strong legs and an even tougher resolve.
 In the space of less than 24 hours, hikers can reflect on the ancient relationship between land and the cosmos by following a path along sacred terrain connected to Stonehenge.
 Starting at Woodhenge, a Neolithic timber circle aligned with moon cycles and ancestral rites, the 11km trail weaves through lesser-known sacred sites and ends at the Cuckoo Stone.
 Pass the King Barrow Ridge Bronze Age burial mounds, where east-facing tombs are illuminated by the rising sun, and follow a ceremonial route linked to the River Avon, which has been used for more than 5,000 years.

-How: Stay at country inn The Great Bustard, where rooms starts from £200 per night including breakfast.
-Visit thegreatbustard.uk.
+How: Stay at country inn The Great Bustard, where rooms starts from £200 per night including breakfast; thegreatbustard.uk

+Read more: The best places to see northern lights in the UK

 The Via Francigena